Notify me

 Some of the microbrands I find particularly interesting include:

 Fears was founded in 1846, in Bristol, UK, by a young watchmaker called Edwin fear.
 The business has grown successfully as it passed through generations of the fear family going from Edwin to his son then to his grandson.
-The brand survived two world wars, with its premises being bombed during the second World War.
+The brand survived global conflicts, with its premises being bombed during the second World War.

 The great great great grandson of Edwin Fear, Nicholas Bowman-Scargill went from being an apprentice watchmaker repairing Rolexes, to restarting the family business in 2016.
 The few British watchmakers at the time were understandably reluctant to give away the secrets of their success so he flew out to a big watch trade show in Switzerland and asked a lot of questions.

-REC watches, each one made from parts of a wrecked vehicle (including a Spitfire, and an SR71), so each watch has its own unique origin story and design influences.
+REC watches, each one including parts of a wrecked vehicle (including a Spitfire and an SR71), so each watch has its own unique origin story and design influences.

-Mr. Jones watches (maybe not a microbrand any more, maybe more of a watchmaker since they make a lot of the parts themselves, although they still make watches in small numbers) makes unusual watches, often working with artists.
-Many of their timepieces are quirky (like the “Time Traveller” above), while some of them, like Sun and Moon, or Paper Crane (below), more focused on beautiful aesthetics.
+Mr. Jones watches (maybe not a microbrand any more, maybe more of a watchmaker since they make a lot of the parts themselves, although they still make watches in small batches) makes unusual watches, often working with designers or illustrators.
+Many of their timepieces are quirky (like the “Time Traveller” above), while some of them, like Sun and Moon, or Paper Crane (below), are more focused on beautiful aesthetics.

 LIV Watches has gained attention for its approach to design.
 The microbrand involves its community in the design process, allowing enthusiasts to vote on features and details of upcoming timepieces.
 This crowdsourced approach not only fosters a sense of community but also results in limited edition watches that are truly unique and reflective of the preferences of the brand’s dedicated followers.